-How can forest-dependent communities use the carbon offset market to earn revenue for fighting climate change?
+How can forest communities use the carbon offset market and earn money from fighting climate change?

-Conserving forests is central to the Rainforest Alliance mission because we understand the urgent need to harness the incredible CO2-sequestering power of trees: Forests absorb CO2 and other greenhouse gas emissions (GHGs) that not only pollute the air we breathe but also cause climate change.
-If we want to rebalance the Earth, defending forests is a no-brainer.
+Conserving forests is central to the Rainforest Alliance's mission because we understand the urgent need to harness the incredible carbon dioxide-sequestering power of trees: Forests absorb CO2 and other greenhouse gas emissions (GHGs) that not only pollute the air we breathe but also cause climate change.
+If we want to rebalance the Earth, defending forests is essential.

-One of the many ways the Rainforest Alliance does this is by auditing forestry and agroforestry projects in which landowners, forest communities, or farmers plant trees on recently degraded land (reforestation), plant trees where forests are long gone (afforestation), and/or protect standing forests from being destroyed.
+One of the many ways the Rainforest Alliance does this is by auditing forestry and agroforestry projects in which landowners, forest communities, or farmers plant trees on degraded land (reforestation), plant trees where forests are long gone (afforestation), and/or protect standing forests from being cut down.

-Projects that meet international standards and criteria become eligible to sell CO2 “credits” (also known as “offsets”).
-Companies can then purchase these credits to offset their GHG emissions—either to meet mandatory pollution caps or to live up to their corporate social responsibility commitments.
-The sale of the credits typically directly benefit the communities implementing the project, providing an economic incentive to forest and farming communities to reforest or keep forests standing.
+Forest conservation projects that meet international criteria and standards can sell carbon credits to companies that need to offset their greenhous gas emissions—either to meet mandatory pollution caps or to live up to their corporate social responsibility commitments.
+Money from the sale of the credits usually directly benefits the communities involved in the project, providing an financial incentive to for communities to conserve forests.

 There’s an established—and complex—procedure to determine all that.
-The first step for any forest project is to get validated: an accredited auditor evaluates the project’s design against an applicable standard (the Rainforest Alliance is accredited to validate against six of the world’s most rigorous international standards).
+The first step for any forest project is to get validated: an accredited auditor evaluates the project’s design against an applicable standard.
 This evaluation ensures that the project meets the criteria of the standard and is likely to succeed in its aim to avoid or reduce emissions compared with the existing scenario.
-Achieving validation is essentially an endorsement that the project has a sound design.
+Achieving validation is essentially an endorsement that the project is credible.

 This measuring, or "monitoring," which is done through forest inventories or satellite images that show change in forests over a set period of reporting, leads to verification.
 Verification by a third-party auditor provides unbiased confidence to purchasers that the credits they’re buying really do represent emissions reduced or avoided.
 When a project sells credits, it is essentially giving monetary value to the ecosystem service it provides by protecting and fortifying forests.
 This revenue mitigates the economic pressures on farming and forest communities to clear forests for other money-making ventures, like crop expansion and animal grazing.